potatoqualitee/kbupdate/README.md

 ### Save-KbScanFile

+This downloads the [Windows Update offline scan file](https://learn.microsoft.com/en-us/windows/win32/wua_sdk/using-wua-to-scan-for-updates-offline), `wsusscn2.cab`.

- Windows Update Agent (WUA) plus [the wsusscn2.cab catalog file](https://learn.microsoft.com/en-us/windows/win32/wua_sdk/using-wua-to-scan-for-updates-offline) can be used to scan computers for security updates without connecting to Windows Update or to a Windows Server Update Services (WSUS) server, which enables computers that are not connected to the Internet to be scanned for security updates.
+The scan file `wsusscn2.cab` can be used to scan for missing updates without connecting to Windows Update or a Windows Server Update Services (WSUS).
+This is especially helpful for devices which are not connected to the Internet.

 This file is used by `Get-KbNeededUpdate` when the `-ScanFilePath` is used and `Install-KbUpdate` when the `-AllNeeded` and `-ScanFilePath` parameters are used.

 ```powershell
 # Saves the cab file to a temporary directory and returns the results of Get-ChildItem for the cab file